kkrruumm/searxng/searx/infopage/en/about.md

 # About search.kris.sh
 This is a generic SearXNG instance, that has been mostly kept vanilla and is hosted on a server running Void Linux.

-The only addition has been to this about page, and there are a few settings tweaks, such as enabling favicons and disabling the qwant engine by default (captchas).
+The only addition has been to this about page, and there are a few settings tweaks, such as enabling favicons, disabling the qwant engine by default (captchas), defaulting to dark mode, and defaulting to the English locale.

-Maintenance is usually done on Saturdays.
+While maintenance is usually done on Saturdays, this instance should not be expected to kept bleeding edge in an attempt to remain stable.

 # Q/A:

 ## Do you collect logs?

-- None at all.
-The server this is hosted on doesn't even have a swapfile to try to make sure nothing is written to disk.
+- No.

 ## How can I trust that you don't collect logs?